simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-sherlock-phantomring/index.en.md

 ## Provided Files:

-You get `phantomring.zip`, password protected, containing one file:
+You get `phantomring.zip`, password protected (HTB gives you the password on the download page), containing one file:

 ```
 phantom_ring/agent